Hessenberg varieties of parabolic type: Preliminaries

+We remark that the condition $\fb\subseteq H$ is typically, but not logically, necessary.
+It is in any case implied when $H$ is a parabolic subalgebra, which is the main focus of this paper.

-\begin{example} As an example, we give a Hessenberg function $h$ and the corresponding Hessenberg space $H$ when $n=5$.
+\begin{example} We give a Hessenberg function $h$ and the corresponding Hessenberg space $H$ when $n=5$.
 The space of matrices $H$ is described by indicating where the zeroes must be in each matrix; the entries designated $*$ can be filled freely with any element of $\mathbb{C}$.

 \end{example}